Basso Continuo Realization and Ornamentation: An ongoing project on basso continuo and ornamentation

 Mm.
 40-50 of aria "Bereite dir, Jesu, noch itzo die Bahn" from J.S.
 Bach's cantata Herz und Mund und Tat und Leben, BWV 147,

-transcribed by Akira Takaoka
+Transcribed by Akira Takaoka

-Implications for Contemporary Classic Music
+Implications for Contemporary Classic Music and Algorithmic Composition by Computers

 Because a novel grammar and syntax necessarily involves a low level of cultural redundancy, works in a new style must show a high level of compositional redundancy if they are to be intelligible -- and if subsequent learning is to take place.
 Even the learning of our native language depends at first upon the repetition of easy words, simple syntactical constructions, and so on.